 Hard Rock Cafe

-This iconic restaurant offers a American and Mexican cuisine and is located in the center of Almaty.
-The restaurant features live music on Wednesday, Thursday and Saturday after 9 p.m.
-Hard Rock Almaty has three floors of dining and entertainment and room for 400 diners.
-This spacious restaurant and lounge features a large bar, state of the art stage, and exclusive lounge areas.
-Enjoy freshly prepared American cuisine, such as the Legendary® Burger.
-Hard Rock chefs are among the best.
-Experience the difference of Hard Rock’s excellent service.
+This famous restaurant offers a choice of American and Mexican cuisine and is located in the center of Almaty.
+Enjoy live music on Wednesday, Thursday and Saturday after 9 pm.
+Experience three floors of authentic dining and entertainment when you visit Hard Rock Cafe Almaty.
+With room for 400 guests, our spacious restaurant and lounge boasts a large bar, state of the art stage, and exclusive lounge areas.
+Enjoy freshly prepared American cuisine like our Legendary® Burger.
+Our chefs are the best in the business, and it shows on every single plate.
+Experience the difference of Hard Rock’s service with energetic, hardworking staff of music enthusiasts, ready to provide you with everything you need to enjoy the perfect meal.

 Melodic music during the day time is replaced by Jazz hits in the evening.
 Free Wi-Fi, VIP zone and a children’s playground is offered.
 Its interior is classic one and very elegant.
 This restaurant is not cheap, but it is worth it.